swiftlang/swift-book/TSPL.docc/GuidedTour/GuidedTour.md

 > Experiment: Change `optionalName` to `nil`.
 > What greeting do you get?
-> Add an `else` clause that sets a different greeting
+> Add an `else` clause that sets a different greeting.
 > if `optionalName` is `nil`.

 If the optional value is `nil`,